Boiling maple sap in your backyard is not hard – and it’s VERY rewarding! Do it once and you’ll be hooked!

 1. Collect Sap to begin boiling maple sap

-2. Build a back yard evaporator for boiling sap
+2. Build a diy backyard evaporator for boiling maple sap

-One thing you should never do is to boil it down inside your home.
-It takes about 40 gallons of sap to make 1 gallon of syrup.
+It takes a lot of sap to make maple syrup – about 40 gallons of sap to make 1 gallon of syrup!
 That means the average amount of water that is evaporated from one gallon of syrup is 39 gallons!
 That’s a ton of water!
 If you did this inside your home, you could end up having issues with mold by releasing that much moisture into your air.
 You could even peel the paint off your walls!

 3. Chop wood to feed the fire